Yelena Belova (Marvel Cinematic Universe): Destroying the Red Room

-The Blip and going after Clint Barton
+Going after Clint Barton

 In 2018, Belova and Widow agent Sonya subdue a woman named Anna in her house, wanting to "deprogram" her like other Black Widows but it turns out she did not need their help.
 Inside Anna's house, Belova becomes a victim of the Blip and is restored to life in 2023, (Note: As depicted in the films Avengers: Infinity War (2018) and Avengers: Endgame (2019).) hoping to talk with Romanoff, but eventually learns of her death.
 Belova goes on to get a dog named Fanny and work as a contract killer for Valentina Allegra de Fontaine.
-In December 2024, Belova visits Romanoff's grave and is met by de Fontaine, who tasks Belova to kill Clint Barton, telling her that he is to blame for her sister's death.
+In December 2024, Belova visits Romanoff's grave and is met by de Fontaine, who tasks Belova with killing Clint Barton, telling her that he is to blame for her sister's death.

 Belova tracks Barton to New York City and ambushes him, getting into a fight with his protégé Kate Bishop and Maya Lopez as well.
-During the ensuing fight she is unmasked by Barton and escapes.
+During the ensuing fight, she is unmasked by Barton and escapes.
 She confronts Bishop at her apartment and reveals that she was hired to kill Barton.
 Belova attempts to convince Bishop that Barton is not the hero that Bishop worships, but Bishop rebuffs this.
 Belova follows Bishop's mother, Eleanor, and takes a video of her talking to Wilson Fisk before sending it to Bishop, stating Eleanor had hired her.

 Belova attends the Bishop Christmas Party at the Rockefeller Center, where she is intercepted by Bishop, who tries to stop her from getting to Barton.
 Later on the ice rink, Belova confronts Barton and demands the truth of Romanoff's death.
-Barton complies, but the struggle leads to a fight in which Barton eventually convinces Belova to stand down and spare his life after whistling her and Romanoff's whistle, leading her to realize how close he was to Romanoff.
+Barton complies, but the struggle leads to a fight in which Barton eventually convinces Belova to stand down and spare his life after whistling her and Romanoff's whistle, leading her to realize how close he was to Romanoff, and never killed her.
 Belova comes to terms with Barton and leaves.